Inferring diffusivity from killed diffusion: Derivation of the observation model and proof of Theorem

-The measure $\Lambda_D$ from (\ref{bindform}) will serve as the intensity measure for the point process we construct now.
-We take independently diffusing molecules $\tilde X_s^i, i=1, \dots,$ and observe their terminal positions $X_S^i$.
-We then record the count of binding locations through the number $N(A)$ of molecules having bound in a measurable subset $A$ of $\Omega$.
-Concretely, we take independent and identically distributed random variables $T_1, T_2,...$, such that $P(T_i(A)=1)=\Lambda_D(A)$, and obtain a mixed binomial process where $n_{mol} \in \N$ is the total number of diffusing molecules.
-If we assume that the binding positions in disjoint subsets of $\Omega$ are statistically independent, then such a `completely random' point process is necessarily a Poisson processes, see Theorem 6.12 in \cite{last_lectures_2017}.
-The preceding mixed binomial process is a Poisson process precisely when $n_{mol}$ is drawn from a Poisson distribution (see Propositions 3.5 and 3.8 in \cite{last_lectures_2017}).
-To model an effective sample size of $n$, we therefore assume $n_{mol} \sim Poisson(n)$ for some $n \in \N$.
-One then shows as in Section 3.2 of \cite{last_lectures_2017} that $N$ is indeed a Poisson point process with intensity $n\lambda_D = n qu_{D,q}$ on $\Omega$.
-The expected number $\mathbb{E}[N(A)]$ of bound molecules in every Borel set $A$ of $\Omega$ is precisely given by Campbell's formula (see Prop.~2.7 in \cite{last_lectures_2017}):
+where $n_{\mathrm{mol}} \in \mathbb{N}$ is the total number of diffusing molecules.
+If we assume that the binding positions in disjoint subsets of $\Omega $ are statistically independent, then such a ``completely random'' point process is necessarily a Poisson process; see Theorem~6.12 in \cite{last_lectures_2017}.
+The preceding mixed binomial process is a Poisson process precisely when $n_{\mathrm{mol}}$ is drawn from a Poisson distribution (see Propositions 3.5 and 3.8 in \cite{last_lectures_2017}).
+To model an effective sample size of $n$, we therefore assume $n_{\mathrm{mol}} \sim \operatorname{Poisson}(n)$ for some $n \in \mathbb{N}$.
+One then shows as in Section~3.2 of \cite{last_lectures_2017} that $N$ is indeed a Poisson point process with intensity $n\lambda _{D} = n qu_{D,q}$ on $\Omega $.
+The expected number $\mathbb{E}[N(A)]$ of bound molecules in every Borel set $A$ of $\Omega $ is precisely given by Campbell's formula (see Proposition~2.7 in \cite{last_lectures_2017}):